-Daily down-memory articles as the National Resistance Army (now UPDF) marks the day took power.
-This is the fourth article.
+Daily down-memory articles as the National Resistance Army (now UPDF) marks the day they took power.
+This is the 4th article.
 Main source is Los Angeles Times, in the USA.

 This is how Los Angeles Times newspaper reported the capture of Jinja on January 27, 1986.

 The World : Uganda Rebels Seize City

 Victorious Ugandan rebel forces consolidated their hold on the East African country, taking control of the eastern city of Jinja, the nation's second largest.
 Their leader, Yoweri Museveni, said he plans to form a nonaligned government committed to protecting human rights.
 He also said tribalism will not be a consideration under the new regime.
 However, an anonymous eyewitness in Kampala, the capital, said he saw five summary street executions by victorious guerrillas hours after the city fell last weekend.
 And diplomats warned that tribalism may get even worse, noting that the defeated soldiers "are running, fleeing and breaking down along tribal lines."

 How Orlando Sentinel reported events around January 27